tradecraftio/tradecraft/doc/descriptors.md

   - A closing bracket `]`
 - Followed by the actual key, which is either:
   - Hex encoded public keys (either 66 characters starting with `02` or `03` for a compressed pubkey, or 130 characters starting with `04` for an uncompressed pubkey).
-    - Inside `wpkh` and `wsh`, only compressed public keys are permitted.
+    - Inside `wpk` and `wsh`, only compressed public keys are permitted.
     - Inside `tr` and `rawtr`, x-only pubkeys are also permitted (64 hex characters).
   - [WIF](https://en.bitcoin.it/wiki/Wallet_import_format) encoded private keys may be specified instead of the corresponding public key, with the same meaning.
   - `xpub` encoded extended public key or `xprv` encoded extended private key (as defined in [BIP 32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)).